arkadeepnc/Visual-6-DoF-pose-tracker/README.md

 from __future__ import print_function
 However, do not run the code in python3 as you may have some problems woth ROS OpenCV distro.

+# Branch Convention
+Please do not commit to master.
+The master should have fully working codes at all times.
+Currently there is a dev branch.
+If you are adding new features, please commit them to the dev branch and raise pull requests to master.
+Also, before placing a pull request, please make sure your code is "merge-able" GitHub will let you know if there are issues.

 # REQUIREMENTS
 UBUNTU 16.04 LTS [ not sure if it works with virtual Linux machine in Windows ] ROS KINETIC